drid/arduino_eprom27_programmer/README.md

 ![Schematic](https://github.com/walhi/arduino_eprom27_programmer/blob/master/imgs/sch.png)

-PCB divorced using autotracer.
-Not yet tested, but the prototype is working properly.
+PCB Built in KiCAD 7 using through hole components to preserve retro style

 *Resistors R1 and R2 are indicated in the Arduino firmware.
 By default, the values are 10 kOhm and 1.5 kOhm.*